oivvio/saga/README.md

 3. The game config should be authored with something like https://github.com/jagenjo/litegraph.js And it should not be possible to construct an unvalid game.

+4. Event logic and validation of events and how events are edited needs to go together.

+5. Game might get authored as independent files (or not since we're hoping for a graphical editor) but they all be rendered out to one big json file.

+6. How do we hook in high level testing without resorting to selenium.
+We want to be able to "dry run" the game without actually playing it in the browser to see that the if we make a certain set of choices we end up in a certain state.